Alexander Isak

+Born and raised in Solna, Sweden, Isak began his professional career with boyhood club AIK in 2016.
+He then went on to represent Borussia Dortmund and Willem II before signing with Real Sociedad in 2019.
+In 2022, Isak joined Newcastle United for a club-record fee.
+In 2025, he signed for Liverpool for £125 million, breaking both the club and British transfer fee records.

-Starting off his professional career with AIK in 2016, Isak represented Borussia Dortmund and Willem II before signing with Real Sociedad in 2019.
-A full Swedish international since 2017, he has won more than 30 caps for his country, and represented the side at UEFA Euro 2020.
-He is the youngest ever goalscorer for both AIK and the Sweden national team.
+A full Swedish international since 2017, Isak has won over 50 caps for his national team, and represented the side at UEFA Euro 2020.
+He is the youngest-ever goalscorer for both AIK and the Sweden national team.